-Before presenting these descriptions, we shall give the classical definitions.
-The two best known conics are the circle and the ellipse.
+(The material which follows is taken from the sites listed above.)
+Types of conics Two well-known conics are the circle and the ellipse.
 These arise when the intersection of cone and plane is a closed curve.
 The circle is a special case of the ellipse in which the plane is perpendicular to the axis of the cone.
 If the plane is parallel to a generator line of the cone, the conic is called a parabola.
-Finally, if the intersection is an open curve and the plane is not parallel to a generator line of the cone, the figure is a hyperbola; in this case the plane will intersect both halves of the cone, producing two separate curves, though often one is ignored.
+Finally, if the intersection is an open curve and the plane is not parallel to a generator line of the cone, the figure is a hyperbola.
+(In this case the plane will intersect both halves of the cone, producing two separate curves, though often one is ignored.)

 The degenerate cases, where the plane passes through the apex of the cone, resulting in an intersection figure of a point, a straight line or a pair of lines, are often excluded from the list of conic sections.

-Graphic visualizations of the conic sections
+In Cartesian coordinates, the graph of a quadratic equation in two variables is always a conic section, and all conic sections arise in this way.
+If the equation is of the form $$ax^2 + 2hxy + by^2 + 2gx + 2fy + c = 0$$ then we can classify the conics using the coefficients as follows: